cthach/tor/README.md

 Go package for interfacing with the Tor network.

 This is a WIP project in *active development* with more features to come.
 The `master` branch is considered experimental and is subject to change.
-No stable releases have been made so far.
+No releases have been made so far.

 ## Features
-- Exit node lookup using the offical [Tor Project DNSEL](https://lists.torproject.org/pipermail/tor-project/2020-March/002759.html) service
+- Tiny as possible
 - No imported third-party dependencies
 - Apache 2.0 license
+- Exit node lookup via the offical [Tor Project DNSEL](https://lists.torproject.org/pipermail/tor-project/2020-March/002759.html) service

 ## API